 Privacy Policy

-We only collect and store data that is technically necessary for us to provide our services, and all personally identifiable data is retained only until you explicitly delete it, or your account gets deleted.
-We do not give out any information concerning any of our account holders to a third party (except when legally obliged to do so as part of a criminal investigation).
+Principally, AltMail.se only collects and stores data that is technically necessary for us to provide our services.
+We do not collect any personal information at sign-up, nor do we require you to submit such information to us later.
+Information tied to your account is retained only until you explicitly delete it, or your account gets closed.
+We do not give out any account-specific information to third parties (except when legally obliged to do so by competent authorities).
 We do not have any commercial interest in tracking or profiling our users, and we do not implement any such data collection.

 When accessing our web-based account portal, we use session cookies that are technically necessary for providing the service.
-We do NOT store any non-essential cookies (for tracking, analytics, or any other purposes).
+There are no non-essential cookies (for tracking, analytics, or any other purposes).
 Some of the cookies we do store might be persistent to allow you stay logged in for certain periods of time.
-You are welcome to delete our cookies at any point in time, after which you will be required to login the next time you need to access any of these services.
+You are welcome to delete our session cookies at any point in time, after which you will be required to login the next time you need to access any of these services.

 We collect industry-standard access logs on our HTTP, IMAP and SMTP endpoints.
 We log the subset of what is applicable for any given protocol out of: timestamp, client IP and user agent, the request (or resource being accessed), number of bytes served, and the result code.
 We also collect similarly scoped application-level event logs for select backend services.
 All of these logs are rotated daily and are kept for a maximum of ten (10) days.
 The logs are machine-read and processed to facilitate monitoring of our systems to provide insight into request rates, errors, resource usage, abuse detection, etc.